-Summary : Early summer is an extraordinary time of year in Antarctica.
-Penguins and seabirds are returning to their breeding colonies, elephant seals are engaging in epic battles, and the thawing of sea ice invites you into an unspoiled polar wilderness.
-On this once-per-season voyage you'll explore the Falkland Islands, South Georgia, the South Shetland Islands, and the Antarctic Peninsula.
+Summary : Explore the Falkland Islands, South Georgia, the South Shetland Islands, and the Antarctic Peninsula.
 Each of these destinations is legendary for abundant marine mammals, exceptional subantarctic birdlife, spectacular scenery, and fascinating history.
 In the Falkland Islands, where birdlife abounds, discover easily accessible albatross and penguin rookeries on idyllic island farmsteads.
 In South Georgia, amidst the dramatic Southern Ocean seascape, find world-famous wildlife beaches thronged with jousting elephant seals, raucous fur seals, and stately king penguins.
 In the South Shetland Islands, explore a pristine polar wilderness of singular beauty, complete with bustling penguin colonies, dauntless seals, and voracious whales.
 On this ultimate wildlife expedition, each destination is more amazing than the last.

 Activities : Birding, Culture, Hiking, Kayaking, Photography, Triple/Quad Cabins